Assessing an application for a taxi driver licence

 You'll need a medical report from your GP in the following circumstances:

 - if you’re over 45 years of age

-If your medical report is completed by a medical professional other than your own doctor and they don’t have access to your full medical records, your GP may be asked to give further information.
+If your medical report is filled in by a medical professional other than your own doctor and they don’t have access to your full medical records, your GP may be asked to give further information.
 This can delay your application.

 Depending on your medical condition, your medical report may have to be referred to Occupational Health Service (OHS) or you may have to undergo further medical checks.
-A decision can’t be made on your licence application until all medical checks have been completed.
+A decision can’t be made on your licence application until all medical checks have been finished.

 If you are a current licence holder the DVA will send you an electronic notification about four months before your licence is due to expire.